JimKing100/PrivacyHistos/README.md

 ## (5) Sprint 2 Example

 The Sprint 2 example is located in the **examples** directory in the **3_sprint2** directory.
-This example demonstrates the use of the privacy functions in Sprint 2 of the [Differential Privacy Temporal Map Challenge - Sprint 2](https://www.drivendata.co/blog/differential-privacy-winners-sprint2/)
+This example demonstrates the use of the privacy functions in Sprint 2 of the [Differential Privacy Temporal Map Challenge - Sprint 2](https://www.drivendata.co/blog/differential-privacy-winners-sprint2/).
+The link provides details on the Sprint 3 as well as an overview of approach used in contest.
+The code listed below is well documented and demonstrates the use of the privacy functions.

 #### Code